Victor-Palacios/DATASCIENCE_ANKI/contributing.md

 - Please prefix the title of your pull request with [MRG] (Ready for Merge), if the contribution is complete and ready for a detailed review.
 An incomplete pull request's title should be prefixed with [WIP] (to indicate a work in progress), and changed to [MRG] when it's complete.
 A good [task list](https://blog.github.com/2013-01-09-task-lists-in-gfm-issues-pulls-comments/) in the PR description will ensure that other people get a better idea of what it proposes to do, which will also increase collaboration.

-## Writing Documentation

-Writing documentation, function docstrings, examples and tutorials is a great way to start contributing to open-source software!
-The documentation is present inside the `docs/` directory of the project repository.

-It is written in [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText), with [Sphinx](http://www.sphinx-doc.org/en/master/) used to generate these lovely HTML files that you're currently reading (unless you're reading this on GitHub).
-You can edit the documentation using any text editor and then generate the HTML output by running `make html` in the `docs/` directory.

-The function docstrings are written using the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) extension for Sphinx.
-Make sure you check out its format guidelines before you start writing one.

-## Filing Issues

-We use GitHub issues to keep track of all issues and pull requests.
-Before opening an issue (which asks a question or reports a bug), please use GitHub search to look for existing issues (both open and closed) that may be similar.

 This guide is based on the [Camelot: PDF Table Extraction for Humans](https://github.com/atlanhq/camelot/blob/master/CONTRIBUTING.md) contributor's guide.